Understanding caseload and workload approaches

 This method focuses on the number of cases assigned to each social worker, often setting the complexity of cases in quite broad categories.
 An example of this is a three-point scale of low, medium and high complexity.

 People see this method more objective because it uses measurable data.
 It’s more appropriate where cases are relatively uniform in complexity and time demand.
-Often used in administrative contexts or initial allocation stages.
+It is often used in administrative contexts or initial allocation stages.

 This method measures the time and effort needed to manage cases, considering how complex and demanding they are, the resources needed, and the social worker’s experience.
 It works best in situations where cases differ a lot in complexity, as it helps ensure fair workloads and quality care.